 Hamptons Home:Prepare for a Frozen Pipe Disaster?

-Every winter season, the pipes in your home are at risk of damage from freezing conditions.
+Every winter season, the pipes in your home are at risk of damage from freezing conditions and therefore are in need of copper pipe repair works.
 Low temperatures can cause your water pipes to freeze, and in some cases burst.
 The following tips can help you safeguard your home before, during and after a pipe freezes.

 Prevent Your Pipes From Freezing